 Executive Coaching Case Studies

-Below are two case studies.
-Both clients have kindly given their permission to include them here.
+Below are three case studies.
+All three clients have kindly given their permission to include them here.

 Some background details have been changed to preserve their anonymity.

-- The MD had hired the engineering chief three years earlier to help him win more business in four ways.
-First, by inventing new products.
-Second, by raising on-time delivery of customer engineering projects as too many had been arriving later than promised.
-Third, by delivering the projects faster.
-Fourth, by responding quicker to customers’ requests for quotes.
+First, by raising on-time product delivery as too many custom products were arriving later than promised.
+Second, by delivering the products faster.
+Third, by responding quicker to customers’ requests for quotes.
 Fourth, by introducing new products.

-- Cut project lead times from 11 weeks to 9 weeks.
+- Cut lead times from 11 weeks to 9 weeks.

-- Raise the percentage of customer quotes answered within 5 days from 42% to 60%.
+- Raise the % of customer quotes answered within 5 days from 42% to 60%.

-- As the three graphs show, the client transformed his department’s results on every metric, surpassing his goals.
+As you can see, Tom transformed his department’s results on every metric, surpassing his goals:

 - On-time delivery rose from 40% to 93%.